All initial reports/referrals will be triaged through the CARE Team, and referred to the appropriate office(s) and/or external services.

 - Respond to referral as soon as possible, typically within 24 hours

-- Identify the subject(s) of concern.
+- Identify the subject(s) involved

-- Collect available information.
+- Collect available information

 - Assess whether subject(s) is an imminent threat to self or others and take appropriate action.